-When the accumulation of metal shavings or other substances causes the pressure or quality of the engine oil to drop, your car will usually set off one or more warning lights in your instrument cluster to alert you of a potential problem with the engine.
+When the accumulation of metal shavings or other substances causes the pressure or quality of your engine oil to drop, the car will usually set off one or more warning lights in your instrument cluster to alert you of a potential problem with the engine.

 Some of the more popular warning signs are as follow:

 - Oil pressure

 - Reduced power